 3. An OHV BSA 350cc or 500cc single cylinder engine will fit an M20 or M21, but you'll have to change the exhaust, fuel tank and one or two other minor parts.

-4. There are two types of M20 and M21 gearboxes; early and late type.
+4. There are two types of M20 and M21 gearboxes; early and late type (pre- and post-1949).
 They are interchangeable.